XoopsDocs/gwloto-tutorial/README.md

 ## Module Purpose

-Gwloto is a web based hazardous energy control plan manager.
+GwLoto is a web based hazardous energy control plan manager.
 It is designed to facilitate the communication and tracking of vital safety procedures to enable workers to safely accomplish maintenance tasks through a documented lockout and tagout program.

 ![image001.png](en/assets/image001.png)
 *Figure 1: Main view of the gwLoto Module (Admin side)*